7 Days In Moorea

 Rainforest in Moorea French Polynesia

-As you almost hit flat land again, stop at the Lycee Agricole (agricultural college), where you can enjoy fresh fruit juices, ice cream, and homemade jams that are very popular across French Polynesia.
-If you just happen to rent a 4WD, you can join the main road via the Pineapple Route and have a closer look at Moorea’s top cash crop.
-If not, explore the Pineapple Route on foot.
-Simply park your car at the intersection of the main road to/from the Belvedere and the turnoff to the Pineapple Route.
-It’s a short walk from them into the pineapple fields, eventually reaching the parking lot of the new ‘Tiki Park’ where you can actually enter a working field.
+Continuing the drive back to the coastal road, stop at the Lycee Agricole (agricultural college), where you can enjoy fresh fruit juices, ice cream, and homemade jams that are very popular across French Polynesia.
+Next, it’s time to explore Moorea’s pineapple fields along the Pineapple Route.
+Park your car at the intersection of the main road to/from the Belvedere and the turnoff to the Pineapple Route.
+From here, go for a stroll along the Pineapple route and explore the fields where the cash crop is grown.

-Pineapple Route - Moorea French Polynesia - Closeup of Pineapples
+Pineapple field - Route de Ananas - Moorea - French Polynesia

 Pineapple route 2 Moorea French Polynesia